ddse-foundation/cef/QUICKSTART.md

 This guide will help you set up and run the CEF (Context Engineering Framework) project.

+**CEF is an ORM for LLM context engineering** - just as Hibernate abstracts databases for transactional data, CEF abstracts knowledge stores for LLM context.
+You define knowledge models (entities, relationships), and CEF handles persistence, caching, and intelligent context assembly.

 ## Prerequisites

 - **Java 17 or higher**